Richard Miller (visual effects)

 Richard Miller (December 6, 1942 – December 8, 2022) was an American sculptor and visual effects artist.
 He worked on such films as Star Trek: First Contact, Who Framed Roger Rabbit, and The Rocketeer.
-He created Princess Leia's bikini.
+He created Princess Leia's bikini costume, which appeared in the 1983 film Return of the Jedi.

 Miller died in Northern California on December 8, 2022, at the age of 80.